University of Technology Sydney

 This subject builds on students' proficiencies gained in earlier subjects to develop an understanding of the visual modes of fashion and textile design.

-Within the illustration module students are introduced to key contemporary fashion illustrators and explore a diversity of mediums and rendering techniques as a way to generate detailed fashion range drawings.
+Within the illustration module students are introduced to key contemporary fashion illustrators and explore a diversity of mediums and rendering techniques as a way to generate detailed fashion illustrations.
 Illustration is a critical communication tool in fashion practice and students are encouraged to refine their skills in order to accurately communicate design ideas and detail.
-The digital component of the subject enables students to translate hand rendered fashion illustrations and technical drawings using industry standard software such as Adobe.
-Students are introduced to new modes of presenting their illustrative work to extend their fashion and textile practice.
+The digital component of the subject enables students to translate hand-rendered fashion artworks into fashion textile applications including seamless textile repeats and placement prints for fashion garments.
+Students are introduced to working in a 3D design space through the program CLO3D, and how to work between Photoshop and CLO3D.

 Subject learning objectives (SLOs)